G8TIC/radar/README.md

 	/etc/default/radar
 ```

-where the minimum is your sharing key provided by the `-k <sharing key>` option.
+where the minimum is your sharing key provided by the `-k <key>` option.

 Other options are described below.

 ### Command line options

-The radar code has several command line options:
+The radar code has several command line options that can be used in the
+OPTIONS= line of the config file - here is the full list:

 ```
-  -k <key>           : sharing key (identity) of this receiver station -h <hostname>      : hostname of central aggregator -p <psk>           : pre-shared key for HMAC authwentication (signing of messages) -c                 : enable sending Mode-A/C message (not recommended) -y                 : enable sending Mode-S Short messages (not recommended) -e <level>         : control which Mode-S Extended Squitter DF codes are sent (default = 1) -l <ip addr>       : IP address of local dump1090/readsb server (default: 127.0.0.1) -s <seconds>       : Set the radio stats interval (default 900) -t <seconds>       : Set the telemetry interval (default 900) -d                 : run as daemon (detach from controlling tty)
+  -k <key>           : sharing key (identity) of this receiver station -h <hostname>      : hostname of central aggregator (default: adsb-in.1090mhz.uk) -p <psk>           : pre-shared key for HMAC authwentication (signing of messages) -c                 : enable sending Mode-A/C message (not recommended) -y                 : enable sending Mode-S Short messages (not recommended) -e <level>         : control which Mode-S Extended Squitter DF codes are sent (default = 1) -r <ip addr>       : IP address of dump1090/readsb server (default: 127.0.0.1) -s <seconds>       : Set the radio stats interval (default 900) -t <seconds>       : Set the telemetry interval (default 900) -d                 : run as daemon (detach from controlling tty)